 How to take care of your Silestone worktops

-Made of 90% quartz, one of the toughest natural materials, Silestone is easy to care for and difficult to damage.
+Made of 90% Quartz, one of the toughest natural materials, Silestone is easy to care for and difficult to damage.
 Despite knowing it’s literally tough as rock, many people are wary of using the wrong product on their new Silestone worktop.
 Below you’ll find what you need to know to keep your Silestone worktop in great shape for years – or decades – to come.

 Daily cleaning of Silestone worktops

 Silestone is easy to maintain.
 For most day-to-day cleaning, all you have to do is wipe your counter down with a damp cloth.
 You can also use any pH balanced gentle household cleaner, such as dish soap or an all-purpose cleaner.
 Don’t use harsh or abrasive chemicals, such as bleach or oven cleaner, and make sure you avoid abrasive cleaning cloths and scourers, such as steel wool.
 These are likely to cause scratches or micro-pitting, causing dull patches on the worktop surface.
-This means that while the your Silestone counter will still be useable, it won’t be as attractive.
+This means that while your Silestone worktop will still be useable, it won’t be as attractive.

-Removing limescale from Silestone
+Removing Limescale from Silestone

 Many people are cautious about using limescale removers on Silestone as they know that these can damage natural stones such as marble and limestone.
 Silestone is made from tougher stuff, and natural limestone removers such as vinegar work a treat.